There are many types of 12-Step programs—some spiritual and others secular.

 CR also incorporates the full Serenity Prayer into its support system.

 For some people who tried AA, NA, or other conventional 12-Step programs, the CR approach might look similar.
 Yet while these groups may surrender to a “higher power,” CR specifically follows Christian guidelines and a biblically-based philosophy.

 - Help people understand the purpose of personal responsibility.

 - Encourage participants to let go of the past to focus on the future.

 - Introduce or renew a dedication to Jesus.

 People have a large group meeting, then move into Open Share small groups.
 A family-friendly dinner often precedes the large group meeting, which includes praise and worship.
 The Open Share small groups gather afterward.
 Small groups may be gender-specific or issue-specific.
 People who want to try the program attend Newcomers 101 sessions their first week.

 Although the majority of CR ministry outreach is in churches, the program is also in numerous prisons, rescue centers, after-school children and teen classes, and other locations.
-Find one near you.